 Not every groundbreaking idea is complicated to understand.
 Ryan Chester, a high school senior from Ohio, seems to think so too.
 Using simple props and graphics, Chester produced a fantastic short video explaining one of the most important theories in physics – the Theory of Special Relativity proposed by Albert Einstein one hundred years ago.
 If the name doesn’t say too much, maybe E = mc2 will.
 The equivalence of mass and energy is a direct consequence of the two special relativity postulates:

 - The laws of physics are the same in all inertial frames of reference.

 - The speed of light in free space has the same value c in all inertial frames of reference.

-For his work, Chester was awarded first prize in the Breakthrough Junior Challenge which encouraged youngster aged 13 to 18 to make a short video explaining or communicating a big idea in science.
+For his work, Chester was awarded first prize in the Breakthrough Junior Challenge which encouraged youngsters aged 13 to 18 to make a short video explaining or communicating a big idea in science.
 Chester was awarded a $250,000 scholarship, which significantly broadens his college options.
 “Before, I was worried about graduating with debt, and I don’t have to worry about that now,” he said.
 For sure, for sure.
-Additionally, $50,000 were awarded to his physics teacher and $100,000 will go to fund his school’s science lab.
+Additionally, $50,000 was awarded to his physics teacher and $100,000 will go to fund his school’s science lab.